rmccoy7541/neand_sQTL/README.md

 Updates
 ----------------------------------------------------------------------------------------------------------------------------------------
+### As of 10/15/2018
+I realized that I didn't include the Ensembl ID codes in my Neanderthal x Altrans data merge, so changed the TissueMerge.R code to make it do that.

 ### As of 10/11/2018
 The repo was cloned directly onto MARCC and reorganized the data files and purged some useless stuff, including some pre-concatenated output files.
 Best thing I did was find a bash command that finds and appends to the gitignore file all files greater than 100MB, so I can now host this project directly on MARCC and update it through MARCC without overcomplicating getting stuck accidentally committing a massive file.